nk13-nu/charity_watch/README.md

 └── packages.txt
 ```

+## Dependencies
+To build the app locally you need to have Python 3.10+ and the following packages:
+- streamlit>=1.38.0
+- streamlit-folium
+- streamlit-extras
+- pandas
+- geopandas
+- folium
+- plotly
+- shapely
+- scikit-learn
+- requests
+- python-dotenv
+You can access them via the `requirements.txt` file.

 ## How to Run
 There are two ways to Run the application.
 ##### 1. Use the deployed app: